phylogenomic/bee551/readme.md

 To get the file, use sftp.
 From ANOTHER terminal window on YOUR computer.
 Change the IP to that of the instance you are using.
 For example:
 ```
+first, find out where you are on YOUR computer: pwd

 Instance1: sftp root@3.211.209.68
 Instance2: sftp root@3.228.114.165
 Instance3: sftp root@3.94.175.88